SSWConsulting/SSW.Rules.Content/rules/handle-redirects/rule.md

   * are easy to achieve can Easy but poor for SEO and maintenance.
 Migrating pages in the future would make this approach cumbersome.
   * It's difficult to migrate these redirects to a CDN as opposed to other approaches such as ARM which handle

-## 2. Server-Side Redirects:
+## 2. Server-Side Redirects

 An alternative and more "official" way of handling redirects is to handle them on your server.
 For instance, Next JS allows you to use middleware to respond to requests with a [redirect](https://nextjs.org/docs/app/building-your-application/routing/redirecting#nextresponseredirect-in-middleware).
-ASP.Net allows you to return a custom [redirect object](https://learn.microsoft.com/en-us/dotnet/api/system.web.httpresponse.redirect?view=netframework-4.8.1).
+ASP.NET allows you to return a custom [redirect object](https://learn.microsoft.com/en-us/dotnet/api/system.web.httpresponse.redirect?view=netframework-4.8.1).
 This approach involves modifying the response to incoming requests at the source rather than simply sending html that will redirect the user to the appropriate location by proxy.

 ### Pros:

 * **SEO:** An added benefit of this approach is that you can document that the user was redirected by returning a 300 level response.
 For example, you can return a 301, which allows you to directs users to your new updated content with minimal impacts on your search engine ranking in Google.
-For more information about using a 301 check out the rule [Do you use "301" code to redirect renamed or moved pages?](/rules/use-301-redirect-on-renamed-or-moved-pages/)
+For more information see rule [Do you use "301" code to redirect renamed or moved pages?](/rules/use-301-redirect-on-renamed-or-moved-pages/)

 #### Cons: